In conversation with Her Excellency Ihsan Barakat: evidence use in the Jordanian Parliament

 15 February 2024

-SERIES Voices of evidence users
+SERIES Voices of Evidence Users 16 items

 This is one of four conversations between Farah Al Hadid and Jordanian parliamentarians.
 The series comes at an exciting time: the Jordanian Parliament is on the cusp of transformational change.